UoB-COMSM0110/2024-group-13/READMEReport.md

 >
 > *HelpPage Classes* - Several help pages are used to alternate between visual instructions on how to play the game.
 >
-> *ModesPage Classes* - Local and online versions have different start pages as they require different information, such as choosing a single host of LAN online.
+> *ModesPage Classes* - Local and online versions have different start pages as they require different information, such as choosing a single host or LAN online.
 >
 > *PlayPage Class* - When the game is underway, this page ensures all items are behaving appropriately and the game state is synchronised for online game play.
 >